nalsai/nalsai.de/content/en/blog/tourism-tsukihime.md

 ## The path with the trees

 There was construction going on, so the view of the trees was blocked.
-The original photo was probably taken the winter, hoping seeing as the trees are bare.
+The original photo was probably taken in the winter, seeing as the trees are bare.
 So even if there had been no construction, it would not have looked the same.

 ![bg_27a2](bg_27a2.jpg)
 ![XII53559](XII53559.jpg)

-I will come back in winter hoping that I can get a better photo then.
+I will come back in the winter hoping that I can get a better photo then.

 The path leads to Hibiya Public Hall: